Blog and full CV at gavclaw.com

 Chapters in books

 In the standard reference guide the EU Legal 500, Geert is named as being “well regarded for the interface between economic and regulatory law”, and as having an “excellent academic background aligned to pragmatic experience in both public and private sectors.”
-The most recent edition refers to Geert’s advice as being ‘practical, fast and relevant’.
-Prof van Calster's unique research and teaching proposition lies indeed in the combination of a solid knowledge and know-how of core European institutional and economic law, with conflict of laws and regulatory law, in particular environmental law.
+Geert’s advice is referred in it as being ‘practical, fast and relevant’.
+Prof van Calster's unique proposition lies indeed in the combination of a solid knowledge and know-how of core European institutional and economic law, with conflict of laws and regulatory law, in particular environmental law.

-Building on earlier work on legal issues surrounding risk analysis harmonisation, Geert has extensively researched the legal framework for embedding the technology.
-Prof van Calster and his team (Dr Diana Bowman, Monash University and K.U.
-Leuven, and Drs Cheryl Micallef-Borg, K.U.
-Leuven) have reviewed in particular the 'SHE' (safety, health and environment) aspects of the technology, looking also however at international trade, intellectual property, governance and sustainable development concerns.
+Geert has an extensive body of work on legal issues surrounding risk analysis harmonisation.
+He has particular expertise in the 'SHE' (safety, health and environment) aspects of nanotechnology and biotechnology (incuding GMOs), looking also however at international trade, intellectual property, governance and sustainable development concerns.